-- Color: For years people thought that sticking to central colors would be the least overwhelming and most pleasing to the eye, so most websites kept it simple with mostly neutral colors and maybe a pop of color now and then.
+For years people thought that sticking to central colors would be the least overwhelming and most pleasing to the eye, so most websites kept it simple with mostly neutral colors and maybe a pop of color now and then.
 After all, we went garish in the 90s, so it made sense to scale things back a bit.

 Make it work for you by judiciously using one or two striking colors.

 Custom illustrations for your site add a playful and fun flair that will catch a users’ attention.
 Drawn images can make even the most serious brands seem not as intimidating and more approachable; they give your site a human touch.
 Illustrations also lend themselves well to inclusivity.

 Make it work for you by matching the tone of your illustrations to the tone of your business.
 You may have to shop around for illustrators who can create what you envision.

 Now, designers are starting to break the rules and use negative space to their advantage.
 Designers can often use the unevenness to draw the user’s eye away from negative space, thus pulling their eyes toward what is important.

 Make it work for you by selecting one or two elements to appear asymmetrical.

 “Tactile” means designs that appear to be real or 3D.
 Designers will use shadows to make it look like something is jumping off of the page.
 Other designers omit borders, which makes things look more lifelike.
 Highly detailed photography also falls within this category.

 Make it work for you by choosing this approach only if it makes sense based on your service or product.
 Don’t create a tactile visual just to do it.

 Navigation is critical.
 If users can’t figure out how to get to what they’re looking for, they are likely to go somewhere else.
 In 2018, one of the most common ways to improve navigation is with a floating menu.

 A few years ago, there were only a few different font options.
 Today the possibilities are endless, and creativity with fonts are encouraged.
 Because computers and monitors are becoming more capable of displaying fonts, serif fonts are also becoming more common.

 It facilitates businesses in communication with customers or website visitors in navigating the website.
-Businesses are working rigorously in making them more intelligent and to enable users have a wonderful experience with the website by asking the right questions even in the absence of respective teams.
+Businesses are working rigorously in making them more intelligent and to enable users to have a wonderful experience with the website by asking the right questions even in the absence of respective teams.

-Part of being a successful web designer is knowing when to stick with what you know, when to shift to stay relevant, and when to combine the two.
+Part of being a successful web designer is knowing when to stick with what you know when to shift to stay relevant, and when to combine the two.
 If you know what the trends are now, you may be able to predict where they are going and get ahead of the curve.